bowdens/COMP2511-project/UserStories.md

 2. For all levels of this type, all treasure must be located in spots where it is possible to be collected by the player.
 3. There must be a treasure sprite in the corner of the screen to indicate to the player that collecting the treasure is an objective of the dungeon.
 4. If treasure collection is a goal of the dungeon when all treasure is collected and all other win conditions of the level are fulfilled, the dungeon should be completed and the player will be redirected to the main menu.
+5. The treasure is collected when the player comes into contact with it.

 ### User Story 1.5: As a player, I want there to be a 'hunter' enemy in some advanced dungeon levels so that completing the dungeon will be more challenging.